VentuzTechnology/Ventuz.Extension.prerelease/README.md

 }
 ```

 By convention, names with an underscore prefix are treated as *Intermediate* and are not visible to the node user and generally not processed further by Ventuz.
-Using *Intermediate properties* have two important advantages:
+Using *Intermediate properties* has two important advantages:
-* you don't have to define any data fields in your class.
+* you do not have to define any data fields in your class.
 Ventuz takes care of storing the actual values.
-* if the are no field defined to store these values, you have to define them in the parameter scope of the Validation function.
-This prevents you from accessing them wrong, because the compiler will help you here.
+* if there are no fields defined to store these values, you have to define them in the parameter scope of the Validation function.
+This prevents you from accessing them wrongly, because the compiler will help you here.
-*Intermediate properties* can be of any type - as well custom types, while visible properties must be handled by Ventuz, bindings and are therefore restricted to the following types:
+*Intermediate properties* can be of any type - as well custom types, while visible properties must be handled by Ventuz, bindings and properties are therefore restricted to the following types:

 **Supported Ventuz Property Types**